Mustang Owners Club of South Australia Inc. Constitution

 MEMBERSHIP

-(a) To become a member of the Mustang Owners Club of SA, the person/s must be the owner/s of a Mustang (proof of ownership must be sighted), apply for membership on the application provided and be accepted by the Executive Committee.
+(a) To become a member of the Mustang Owners Club of SA, the person/s must be the owner/s of a Mustang (proof of ownership must be sighted), must be a resident in SA, apply for membership on the application provided and be accepted by the Executive Committee.

 (b) Membership of the Mustang Owners Club of SA is also open to Associate Members who meet the criteria under 3(c).